Free-Form, Atmospheric, Psychedelic, Blues/Rock

 Comstock Station is a Three Piece Power Rock & Roll Band and lifelong musicians from the Hartford, CT area.
 The band delivers high-powered, raw, guitar-driven Classic Rock & Roll, and Blues, playing originals and covers, crafted by their own unique style.

 Here’s where it all began.
 Troy & Will are lifelong friends and have known each other since the age of 5.
-They grew up listening to all types of music, mainly Classic Rock bands like AC/DC, Black Sabbath, Deep Purple, and the heavy-blues dynamics of early Zeppelin, Hendrix and Cream.
+They grew up listening to all types of music, mainly Classic Rock bands like AC/DC, Black Sabbath, Rush, UFO, Deep Purple, and the heavy-blues dynamics of early Zeppelin, Hendrix and Cream.
 They played together, even creating songs during their teens, then life took them in other directions.
 Years later, they’ve come full circle, reunited, and have expanded upon their Rock/Blues roots.
 Growing up less than a mile away from each other, they share a common bond with the same musical DNA.
 Drummer Greg Aiello came into the band at just the right time, and it was instant musical chemistry.
 That sealed the deal as the band Comstock Station!

 “Leave your Ego”

 “Play The Music”

 “Awesome Band.
 One of the best guitar players I have heard in all the events that I’ve been to.
 Troy really shredded up the stage with some great Blues Rock, Rock and even Ballads, putting his own spin on each tune.
 It was great just to listen to the band.”

 “Outstanding group.
 Mind blowing energy!”